joshuarudd/typeset.css/README.md

-**ugc-css** is a baseline set of styles for user-generated content.
+**ugc-styles** is a baseline set of styles for user-generated content.